-You might be thinking that this requires a lot of work and thought, but the LTSF is something to take seriously, as it’s currently $11.25 per cubit foot for items stored over 6 months, and $22.50 per cubic foot for items stored over 12 months.
-If I didn’t do anything different, my LTSF would be over $500 this go-round, but I’ve been keeping track of my potential LTSF for over a month now.
+You might be thinking that this requires a lot of work and thought, but the LTSF is something to take seriously, as it’s currently $22.50 per cubic foot for items stored over 12 months.
+If I didn’t do anything different, my LTSF would be a lot, but I’ve been keeping track of my potential LTSF for over a month now.
 If I didn’t use these tactics to avoid long term store fees, then the fee would be even higher.

 So how about you?
 What are some of your strategies for dealing with these Long-Term Store Fees?
 I’d love to read them in the comments below.